dpread/My-Source-Code/README.md

 --Add Interaction Box---
 This Function makes use of the InteractionObject variable.
 The function adds a box to the selected object.

-	-InteractionObject - This is an object that the user adds themselves.
+--InteractionObject - This is an object that the user adds themselves.
 This is will be a model of an in-game element.
-This will then be used via the interaction box button which adds a box to the object.
+This will then be used via the interaction box button
+					which adds a box to the object.
 This box is then used via the interaction check.

 --Interaction Check---